wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.1 : 04-Jul-2023 by wavemotion-dave
+  * Added the ability to map any DS key to the DISC UP and DISC DOWN which makes platform games like Rick Dynamite much more enjoyable.
+  * Force load of JLP/ECS/IVoice will now save out to configuration for the game so you don't have to do that more than once.
+  * Games of 16K or less without a specific .cfg or database entry will load at 5000h which is very likely where it wants to load.
+  * Numerous homebrews and hacks added to the internal database.

 V4.0 : 22-Apr-2023 by wavemotion-dave
   * Small optmizations across the board - utilizing every bit of the NDS instruction cache to squeeze out another frame or two of performance.